skand1883/Mythical-Code/README.md

 - **Coding Arena:**
   - A space where users can practice coding by solving predefined problems.
   - Users can also upload their own problems, complete with descriptions, constraints, and test cases.
+  - In each problem there are two options  run on custom testcase , or submit.

 - **Coding Battleground:**
   - A competitive environment where users can participate in coding contests.